fcdoc/doc/en/flashduty/conf/template.md

 ```

 ## Telegram Bot
-- Configure the Telegram service address that can be accessed in China;
+- Configure a Telegram service address that can be accessed domestically
-- The message __has a maximum length of 4096 characters and will not be sent if it exceeds this limit__
+- Messages __have a maximum length of 4096 characters and will not be sent if exceeded__
-- If the text contains `<br>`, during rendering, __empty lines will be removed first, and then `<br>` will be replaced with newline characters__
+- If the text contains `<br>`, when rendering, __the blank lines will be deleted first, and then `<br>` will be replaced with a newline character__
-- If custom content is not set, the system default template will be used, displaying only key information:
+- If you do not set custom content, the system default template will be used, displaying only key information:

 ```
 {{fireReason .}}INC [#{{.Num}}]({{.DetailUrl}}) {{toHtml .Title}}